logzio/logz-docs/_source/user-guide/insights/insights-notifications.md

 You can configure Logz.io to send out a notification when a new insight is detected for the first time.
-Logz.io Insights leverage machine-learning to point out significant exceptions, errors, and issues identified from the account's logs.
+Logz.io Insights leverages machine learning to point out significant exceptions, errors, and issues identified from the account's logs.

 Insight notifications can be sent via Slack endpoints and email.

-If you are interested in learning when insights were first identified but prefer to forego notifications, you can open the [Insights](https://app.logz.io/#/dashboard/insights) tab and investigate insights by their **first occurrence**.
+If you don't want notifications, but are interested in learning when insights were first identified, you can open the [Insights](https://app.logz.io/#/dashboard/insights) tab and investigate insights by their **first occurrence**.

 ![Insights notifications](https://dytvr9ot2sszz.cloudfront.net/logz-docs/insights/insight-endpoints.png)